datinglibre/datinglibre/README.md

                 | chelsea_blue@example.com | woman, long_term | man, long_term | London | 30  |
         ...

-Altogether, you will also need to update the following files with your new categories:
+Altogether, you will also need to create the following files with your new categories:

 - `ProfileEditController.php`
 - `SearchIndexController.php`